openfootball/openfootball.github.io/talks/open_data_world_cup_with_js.md

-title:  Using Open Football Data - Get Ready for the World Cup in Brazil 2014 w/ Ruby
+title:  Using Open Football Data - Get Ready for the World Cup in Brazil 2014 w/ JavaScript

 %css